Understanding LAN and WAN: The Backbone of Networking

 Common Misconceptions

-Correction: Internet is a WAN—it connects millions of LANs globally.
+Correction: The internet is a WAN—it connects millions of LANs globally.

 Correction: LANs can operate offline (e.g., local file sharing).